Local anesthetic

-A local anesthetic (LA) is a medication that causes absence of pain sensation.
-In the context of surgery, a local anesthetic creates an absence of pain in a specific location of the body without a loss of consciousness, as opposed to a general anesthetic.
-When it is used on specific nerve pathways (local anesthetic nerve block), paralysis (loss of muscle power) also can be achieved.
+A local anesthetic (LA) is a medication that causes absence of all sensation (including pain) in a specific body part without loss of consciousness, providing local anesthesia, as opposed to a general anesthetic, which eliminates all sensation in the entire body and causes unconsciousness.
+Local anesthetics are most commonly used to eliminate pain during or after surgery.
+When it is used on specific nerve pathways (local anesthetic nerve block), paralysis (loss of muscle function) also can be induced.